nik-x625/qlines_app/README.md

 - alias iotc="cd /Users/amc/Desktop/G/Docker/docker_iot"  => on Mac
 - alias iotc="cd /opt/docker_iot" => on Linux host (vps)
 - alias p="ps -ef | egrep 'apache|sql|mongo|python'"
-- In each host, enter the "iotc" and update the git.
+- in each host, enter the "iotc" and update the git.
 This way you will have the SSH key on the Git.

 **Deployment to cloud vps** => deprecated because the production now is on Docker too